 - Engagement & Safety: Prepared environments cue success and reduce confusion, reinforcing Ministry expectations for safe and stimulating settings.

-By integrating Montessori principles, homes can clearly demonstrate their commitment to the Ministry’s core mandates — not as a compliance checklist, but as a living culture of dignity and engagement.
+By integrating Montessori principles, homes may be better positioned to demonstrate their commitment to key Ministry priorities — not as a compliance checklist, but as a living culture of dignity and engagement.

-Aligned with Government Priorities and Funding Streams (Canada-wide)
+Supports Common Government Priorities and May Fit Eligible Funding Streams (Canada-wide)

 Across Canada, provinces and territories fund staff training that improves dementia care quality, behavioral supports, and workforce competence—though program names and rules vary by jurisdiction.